kdriver/planes/README.md

 * planes.sqb   .. all planes passing within 50 miles of home
 * adsb_cache.sqb .. any lookup from adsb exchange is cached to prevent further lookups
-* unknown_planes.sqb  - ones where no enrichment is found
+* unknown_planes.sqb  - planes where no enrichment is found
-* vrs_data.sqb  -   maximun distances at 10k, 20k, and unlimited heights
+* vrs_data.sqb  -   maximum distances at 10k, 20k, and unlimited heights

-kmz files are created for each plane in subdirectory kmls  - initially a short while after passing the closest point, then when track expires, the while track.
+kmz files are created for each plane in subdirectory kmls  - initially a short while after passing the closest point, then when track expires, the whole track.

 python3 splat.py produces splat_10k , 20k , max kmz files to show max distances from home  ( uses vrs_data.sqb )